Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Tateto," ranked by the total number of "Good!" votes.

-Shield - A protective weapon used to defend oneself.
+Shield - A defensive weapon to protect the body.

 Handrail - A rail used to provide support when climbing or descending stairs.